ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

 ## After the installation

 You have installed Proxmox VE and your server has rebooted.
 Proxmox VE comes with a web console which you can access through the **port 8006**.
 So, open a browser and navigate to `https://<your.proxmox_ve_server.ip.address>:8006` and you'll reach the Proxmox VE web console.
-In my case, it happens to load in dark mode.
+In my case, due to my browsers configuration, the Proxmox VE web console happens to load in dark mode.

 ![Proxmox VE web console login](images/g002/proxmox_ve_web_console_login.webp "Proxmox VE web console login")